-- complete a review of our Social Value Framework and increase the opportunity for maximising social, economic and environmental outcomes from how we spend all local budgets by exploring place-based commissioning and community asset transfer - take an asset-based approach to resources by celebrating what we have available at our disposal as a borough, ensuring value for money, local investment and the best use of resources when spending so that community assets are sustainable and have the capacity and freedom to do what they do best - supporting communities - explore new ways to use our resources fairly across partners, repurposing where appropriate and valuing the collective resources we share - for example mapping how and where money is spent, and considering the opportunity of our buildings, knowledge, time, skills, commitment and data - maximise local investment through collaboration, and recognise the need to support communities to engage fairly by having adequate time and capacity to participate - we will seek to reward and recognise active citizens supporting the development of our borough
+- Complete a review of our Social Value Framework and increase the opportunity for maximising social, economic and environmental outcomes from how we spend all local budgets by exploring new ways of working such as Place Based Commissioning. - Take an asset based approach to resources by celebrating what we have available at our disposal as a borough.
+We will ensure value for money, local investment and the best use of resources to support sustainability by exploring new ways of working such as Place Based Commissioning. - Explore new ways of using resources fairly across partners, repurposing where appropriate and valuing the collective resources we share.
+This will be supported by mapping how and where money is spent, and considering the opportunity of our buildings, knowledge, time, skills, commitment and data. - Maximise local investment through collaboration, and recognise the need to support communities to engage fairly by having adequate time and capacity to participate.
+We will seek to reward and recognise active citizens supporting the development of our Borough.